chhaylatte/StraitJacket/README.md

 ```

 ## Layout Anchors
 This is the direct way of setting up constraints.
 Problems may include forgetting to set translateAutoresizingMask to false.
-There's enough text here to build a gigantic wall.
+This gigantic wall of text is kind of intimidating.

 ```swift
 // 40 lines of layout code